Sudo Slider

 If set to true, it will automatically adjust the height of the slider, according to the height of the content within the current slide.

-demo of autoheight:true
+demo of autoHeight:true

 If set to true, it will automatically adjust the height of the width, according to the width of the current slide.

-demo of autoheight:true
+demo of autoHeight:true

 This function runs before the animation (any animation) starts.

-Example usage: beforeAniFunc: function(t){ alert($(this).html()); }
+Example usage: beforeAnimation: function(t){ alert($(this).html()); }

 The t variable is the number the slide have (the one the slider is animation towards).
 (As an example, the value of t is 2, when it's the second slide)